aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/shield_advanced/shield_advanced/README.md

 #### 1.2 IAM Roles<!-- omit in toc -->

 - The `Lambda IAM Role` is used by the Lambda function to enable the shield Delegated Administrator Account within each region provided.
-- The `Configuration IAM Role` is assumed by the Lambda function to configure shield within the delegated administrator account and all member accounts.
+- The `Configuration IAM Role` is assumed by the Lambda function to configure Shield Advanced.
-- The `Event Rule IAM Role` is assumed by EventBridge to forward Global events to the `Home Region` default Event Bus.

 #### 1.3 Regional Event Rules<!-- omit in toc -->